USS Enterprise (CV-6): The end for Enterprise

+Surviving Enterprise artifacts include the ship's bell, which resides at the U.S. Naval Academy, where it is traditionally rung only after Midshipmen victories over West Point.
+Her commissioning plaque and one of her anchors are on display at the Washington Navy Yard in Washington, D.C..
+The salvaged 16 ft, one-ton nameplate from the ship's stern, was displayed near a Little League park in River Vale, New Jersey.
+In 2025, from a cooperative effort by the US Navy, the River Vale community trust and the USS New Jersey Battleship trust, the stern nameplate was refurbished to reflect the camouflage scheme of the ship just prior to decommissioning and mounted on a new mobile platform.
+Unveiled October 7, 2025 in conjunction with US NAVY 250 celebrations, the artifact will be on display at the USS New Jersey dock until such time as the National Museum of the US Navy is completed, and the stern plate of CV6 can be moved there for display.

 Successors to Enterprise

 The name was revived in February 1958 when the world's first nuclear-powered aircraft carrier was laid down as the eighth Enterprise; this ship was commissioned in November 1961.
 Also nicknamed the "Big E", various artifacts and mementos were kept aboard from her predecessor.
 The port holes in the captain's in-port cabin and conference room are only one example.
 She was inactivated and removed from service on 1 December 2012 after being in the fleet for 51 years.
 Due to considerations arising from reactor removal, she cannot be turned into a memorial.
 At her inactivation, it was announced that the ninth ship to bear the name Enterprise would be the planned Gerald R. Ford-class aircraft carrier, CVN-80.
-It has not been confirmed what, if any, artifacts from USS Enterprise (CV-6) will be incorporated into this next generation aircraft carrier, although a time capsule containing mementos from both CV-6 and CVN-65 will be presented to the first captain of the new Enterprise.
-The aforementioned port holes aboard the CVN-65 will be removed and returned to the Boston Navy Yard Museum.
+Four portholes taken from CV-6 will be removed from CVN-65 and incorporated into CVN-80.